TYPO3-Solr/ext-solr/Documentation/GettingStarted/ConfigureExtension.rst

 After :ref:`started-install-extension` you need to configure the extension.
 The extension already comes with basic configuration that will work for small pages out of the box.
-For further configuration options head over to :ref:`conf-index` once everything is setup.
+For further configuration options head over to :ref:`started-index` once everything is setup.

 Static TypoScript
 -----------------